Makiiidon/pull-request-test/README.md

 # pull-request-test
-This is to test git hubs pull request.
+This is to test githubs pull request.
+This README was edited.